the Players' Retreat

 is a place where people from all walks of life rub elbows,

 share toasts, good times and laughs.
-At 62 years old, very
+Since the beginning of

-little has changed since its humble beginnings.
+little has changed since its humble beginnings of the PR.
 In 1994 Pete

 Jarrell took over the PR and continued the tradition.
 Our